fluidself/fluidself.org/_books/philosophy/the-art-of-living.md

 **Everything Happens for a Good Reason**

-All events contain an advantage for you--if you look for it!
+All events contain an advantage for you—if you look for it!

 **Happiness Can Only Be Found Within**